Noel-Voelin/dogcam/README.md

 First attempt of creating a simpel model that detects my dog and does something upon detection

 ### Pre Conditions
 Python3 (preferably anaconda) installed and all the required models added.
-Furtheron, Tensorflow should be installed and configured according to the host machiene (either GPU or CPU optimised)
+Further, Tensorflow should be installed and configured according to the host machiene (either GPU or CPU optimised)

 ### Setup
 For creation of the model and the pickle files, create folders that are called according to the catrgories defined in DogTensor.py